-While there has been some agreement on areas sensitive to soil moisture, there is also some disagreement.
-Much of the disagreement is due to model sensitivities in these studies (Koster et al 2002).
-This disagreement can be seen, for example, in Koster (2004) where 12 models are used to determine land-atmosphere coupling "hot-spots".
-Even in these "hot-spots" some models show almost no land-atmosphere coupling strength.
-It is also unclear what the best method is to determine the degree of sensitivity to soil moisture.
-There have been a few different methods used to address this question.
-Many papers have looked at soil moisture initialization (e.g. Fennessy and Shukla 1999, Zhang and Frederiksen 2003, Koster and Suarez 2003, and Kanamitsu et al 2003), while others have focused on soil moisture forcing.
-Of the papers concerned with forcing, some have forced a model with "observed" soil moisture looking for improved results (e.g. Dirmeyer 2000, Yang 2004, and Kanae et al 2006), while others used a non-varying soil moisture (e.g. Oglesby et al 2002, Douville 2003, and Koster et al 2004) purely to assess soil moisture sensitivity.
-Many papers have used a theoretical measure such as potential predictability or a ratio of variances (e.g. Schlosser and Milly 2002, Timbal et al 2002, Oglesby et al 2002, Douville 2003, and Koster 2004), while a few have included anomaly correlations against observations as an element of the measure of sensitivity to soil moisture (e.g. Yang et al 2004 and Kanae et al 2006).
-Many have forced the GCMs with observed SSTs (e.g. Douville 2003 and Kanae et al 2006), while others used prescribed SSTs without interannual variability (e.g. Schlosser and Milly 2002).
+Corresponding author address: Laurel De Haan, Mail Code 0224, CRD/SIO/UCSD, 9500 Gilman Drive, La Jolla, CA 92093-0224 ing.
+Of the papers concerned with forcing, some have forced a model with "observed" soil moisture looking for improved results (e.g., Dirmeyer 2000; Yang et al. 2004; Kanae et al. 2006), while others used a nonvarying soil moisture (e.g., Oglesby et al. 2002; Douville 2003; Koster et al. 2004) purely to assess soil moisture sensitivity.
+Many papers have used a theoretical measure such as potential predictability or a ratio of variances (e.g., Schlosser and Milly 2002; Timbal et al. 2002; Oglesby et al. 2002; Douville 2003; Koster et al. 2004), while a few have included anomaly correlations against observations as an element of the measure of sensitivity to soil moisture (e.g., Yang et al. 2004; Kanae et al. 2006).
+Many have forced the GCMs with observed SSTs (e.g., Douville 2003; Kanae et al. 2006), while others used prescribed SSTs without interannual variability (e.g., Schlosser and Milly 2002).

-Here we look at the impact of interactive soil moisture on the actual predictability measure of anomaly correlation against observations as well as the theoretical measure of potential predictability.
+Here we look at the impact of interactive soil moisture on the actual predictability measure of anomaly correlation against observations, as well as the theoretical measure of potential predictability.
 While it is likely that there are remote influences of soil moisture, we primarily consider the local effects here.
-We consider two-month averages at regions around the globe using a GCM forced with observed SSTs.
+We consider 2-month averages at regions around the globe using a GCM forced with observed SSTs.
 After discussing the model and experiment (sections 2 and 3), we examine selected regions to answer the questions of how much and where the real predictability (skill) is increased by including the soil moisture component into the forecast system.
 The regions with soil moisture sensitivity are evaluated not only in terms of anomaly correlation and potential predictability, but also in terms of precipitation annual cycle, soil moisture memory, and soil moisture variability with the intent of understanding the potential sources of soil moisture sensitivity.
 In section 5, we examine the relationship between the real model skill and potential predictability, first by looking at the fully interactive ensemble alone, and then by looking at the differences between the two ensembles for the two skill measures.
-This is done in an effort to address the applicability of the potential skill to real skill, which is essential for real time seasonal forecasts.
+This is done in an effort to address the applicability of the potential skill to real skill, which is essential for real-time seasonal forecasts.